rarepress/nebulus/docs/README.md

 3. Wait for another node to pin or replicate the files
 4. Stop seeding

-You can use the `upload` event to achieve this:
+You can use the `push` event to achieve this:

 ```javascript
 await nebulus.connect()